 Other smaller players in VDI, PCLM & EMM

-To reduce IT complexity while meeting the flexible, self-service approach demanded by end users, the industry needs a unified approach that combines delivery models, centralizes management and security, and supports a wide variety of endpoint devices.
-Enterprise Strategy Group (ESG) defines this approach as Workplace Delivery Platform.
+To reduce IT complexity while meeting the flexible, self-service approach demanded by end-users, the industry needs a unified approach that combines delivery models, centralizes management and security, and supports a wide variety of endpoint devices.
+Enterprise Strategy Group (ESG) defines this approach as a Workplace Delivery Platform.

 In addition to the challenges associated with supporting endpoint device environments, a number of trends such as “Bring Your Own Device” (BYOD), “Choose Your Own Device”(CYOD) have surfaced.